-I would like to thank my collaborators, Dr. Jiaxiang Wang and Hefeng Wang, for their contributions in calculating the entanglement for quantum dot systems.
-Also, I thank Dr. Omar Osenda, Zhen Huang, and Gehad Sadiek for their contributions to the studies of entanglement of formation and dynamics of one-dimensional magnetic systems with defects.
+I would like to thank my collaborators Dr. Jiaxiang Wang and Hefeng Wang for their contributions in calculating the entanglement for quantum dot systems.
+Also, Dr. Omar Osenda, Zhen Huang and Gehad Sadiek for their contributions to the studies of entanglement of formation and dynamics of one-dimensional magnetic systems with defects.

-I also acknowledge the financial support of The National Science Foundation, the US-Israel Binational Science Foundation, and the Purdue Research Foundation.
+I would like also to acknowledge the financial support of The National Science Foundation and the Purdue Research Foundation.